Croatia: Motorways

 The motorway network was largely built in the late 1990s and the 2000s.
 As of December 2020, Croatia had completed 1313.8 km of motorways, connecting Zagreb to other regions and following various European routes and four Pan-European corridors.
 The busiest motorways are the A1, connecting Zagreb to Split and the A3, passing east to west through northwest Croatia and Slavonia.

 A widespread network of state roads in Croatia acts as motorway feeder roads while connecting major settlements.
 The high quality and safety levels of the Croatian motorway network were tested and confirmed by EuroTAP and EuroTest programmes.

+The construction of the 2.4-kilometre-long Pelješac Bridge connected the two-halves of Dubrovnik-Neretva County and shortened the route to the Pelješac peninsula and the islands of Korčula and Lastovo by more than 32 km.
+The construction of the bridge started in July 2018 after Croatian road operator Hrvatske ceste (HC) signed a 2.08 billion kuna deal for the works with a Chinese consortium led by China Road and Bridge Corporation (CRBC).
+The project was co-financed by the European Union with €357 million.
+The bridge was finished in July 2022, opening that same month.